Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and

-The Twin Delayed Deep Deterministic Policy Gradient (TD3) \cite{b157} algorithm improves upon the Deep Deterministic Policy Gradient (DDPG) by addressing overestimation bias and instability in continuous action spaces.
-TD3 uses two Critic networks, selecting the smaller Q-value to reduce overestimation.
-It delays policy updates, updating the Actor less frequently than the Critics to avoid unstable updates.
-Additionally, TD3 adds noise to target actions (Target Policy Smoothing) to prevent overfitting.
-These enhancements make TD3 more stable and reliable, leading to better performance in continuous action environments.
+The TD3~\cite{b157} improves upon DDPG by addressing overestimation bias and training instability.
+TD3 employs two Critic networks and selects the minimum predicted Q-value to reduce overestimation.
+Additionally, it delays Actor updates relative to Critic updates and introduces target policy smoothing by adding noise to the target actions.
+These enhancements lead to more robust and stable learning in continuous action spaces, improving performance in complex control environments.